Overview

 - Name: The title of the change order, added when the change order is created.

-- Status: The current state of the submittal, which dictates what actions are available to the users - can be ‘Draft’, ‘Requested’, ‘Pending review’, ‘Pending approval’, ‘Pending close’, ‘Closed’, and ‘Void’.
+- Status: The current state of the change order, which dictates what actions are available to the users - can be ‘Draft’, ‘Requested’, ‘Pending review’, ‘Pending approval’, ‘Pending close’, ‘Closed’, and ‘Void’.

 - Due date: Added by the user requesting the change order.
 It reflects the date the submitter should send the change order to the user requesting it.